not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

 event of a missing message.
 This also removes the need to differentiate from a create and update – both are handled in the same way.

-### 6.2 Sequence Number
+### 6.2 Timestamp and Sequence Number

-To account for the possibility of messages being delivered out-of-order, a sequence number must be passed with each record.
-When a flight declaration is updated, the sequence number must be increased to make it numerically greater than the previous update.
+To account for the possibility of messages being delivered out-of-order, a combination of timestamp and sequence number must be used.
+A timestamp of the creation of the message must be added at every declaration.
+When a flight declaration is updated, the sequence number must also be increased to make it numerically greater than the previous update.
 This allows the receiver to ensure that they are not overwriting more recent data if they process a delayed update message.
+The timestamp and the sequence numeber used in combination serve as the primary method of verification of sequence.
+The timestamp should be considered a **primary** method while the sequence number should be considered as a **secondary** form of verification.

 Sequence numbers do not have to be consecutive, nor do they need to start from zero, however they do need to be an unsigned integer – i.e. a whole number greater than or equal to zero.

 ### 6.3 Deletion

 To delete a Flight Declaration a null flightDeclaration element should be sent in the [message](#message).
-To allow this protocol to be extended to allow other message payloads in the message type, the flightDeclaration member must be set to null, omitting it is not permitted.
 The flightId must be provided and the sequence number increased.

-It is regarded as valid to update a previously deleted record, providing that the sequence number of the update message is greater than the delete message's.
+It is regarded as invalid to update a previously deleted record, once a flight declaration is deleted it must not be re-activated.

-### 6.4 Retries

-In the event of a HTTP status code indicating failure or a failure to receive a valid HTTP response from the Interested Party's endpoint, the Originating Party should continue to retry to send the message until the flight&#39;s endTime has passed.
-It is expected that there will be a delay between reties.

-The Interested Party can set the [shouldRetry](#errorMessage) flag in the returned error message to false if it receives a message it is unable to process and having the Originating Party resend the message unchanged will not help mitigate this problem – e.g. if the message fails validation.

-### 6.5 Restoring Lost State

-The Originating Party must provide a way for an Interested Party to 'reset' their subscription with the Originating Party.
-This causes the resend of all the Flight Declarations that are currently available from the Originating Party.
-The Interested Party should use this mechanism if it needs to populate their system after creating a subscription or after extensive downtime.
-The Originating Party may wish to limit, through their commercial agreement, how often this method can be invoked.

-The Originating Party may wish to provide a version of this functionality that replays all messages that have been sent since the last successfully received message – identified by a flightId and sequenceNumber.

-### 6.6 EndPoint Address
+### 6.4 EndPoint Address

 The address of the notification endpoint will be provided by the Interested Party at subscription time.
 For this reason, no URL is provided in this spec.

-### 6.7 Response codes
+### 6.5 Response codes

 This specification does not preclude the use of, or override any HTTP response codes, but the following codes should be returned for these reasons: